Deanna P. Koretsky

 About

-Dr. Koretsky's research has been supported by the National Endowment for the Humanities, the Carnegie Corporation of New York, and the Rockefeller Foundation, among others.
-In addition to her solo work as a scholar, she is a founding member of the Bigger 6 Collective and occasionally pops into the Dear Vampire Diaries podcast.
+Deanna’s work has been supported by the National Endowment for the Humanities, the Carnegie Corporation of New York, the Rockefeller Foundation, and others.
+In addition to her solo writing, she is a founding member of the Bigger 6 Collective and occasionally pops into the Dear Vampire Diaries podcast.
+She teaches at Spelman College and lives near the “real” Mystic Falls.

 Education